Account Authorizations: Discretionary Accounts

 How can a firm impose stricter discretionary account policies?

-- Rule 3260 is the FINRA floor; individual firms may impose stricter internal policies (for example, requiring same-day principal sign-off, additional forms, or desk-manager approval)
+- The discretionary-accounts rule is the FINRA floor; individual firms may impose stricter internal policies (for example, requiring same-day principal sign-off, additional forms, or desk-manager approval)

 - Investment adviser discretion is governed separately under the Investment Advisers Act of 1940

-- A Series 6 rep does not exercise advisory discretion: Series 6 discretion is solely the broker-dealer (BD) brokerage discretion under Rule 3260
+- A Series 6 rep does not exercise advisory discretion: Series 6 discretion is solely the broker-dealer (BD) brokerage discretion under the discretionary-accounts rule

 How do full discretion and time and price discretion differ?